-Our predecessor company received and our current subsidiaries receive and expect to receive in the future subsidies and other types of funding from government agencies in the locations in which we operate.
+Our predecessor company received, and our current companies receive and expect to receive in the future subsidies and other types of funding from government agencies in the locations in which we operate.
 The funding agreements stipulate that if we do not comply with various covenants, including eligibility requirements, and/or do not achieve certain pre-defined objectives, those government agencies may reclaim all or a portion of the funding provided.
-If this were to occur, we would either not be in a position to repay the claimed amounts or could have to borrow large sums, which would adversely affect our financial condition.
+If they find that we were ineligible for such funding, then they may both reclaim the funds and add penalties and interest.
+If this were to occur, we would either not be in a position to repay the claimed amounts or would have to borrow large sums in order to do so or refinance with dilutive financing, which could adversely affect our financial condition.

-Our subsidiary ODIS received research and development grants from the United States Air Force and from NASA; our recently acquired subsidiary, DenseLight Semiconductor, Pte, Ltd. receives funding for new product development activities conducted in Singapore from the Economic Development Board; and we expect that our recently acquired subsidiary BB Photonics UK.
-Ltd., may also apply for certain grants to defer the cost of development in the UK.
-The rules for eligibility vary widely across government agencies, are complex and may be subject to different interpretations.
+Our predecessor company, Opel Solar and an affiliated company, ODIS, now a wholly-owned subsidiary, received research and development grants from the United States Air Force and from NASA; our recently acquired subsidiary company, DenseLight Semiconductor, Pte, Ltd. is expected to receive funding for new product development activities conducted in Singapore from the Economic Development Board; and we expect that our recently acquired subsidiary company BB Photonics U.K., may also apply for certain grants to defer the cost of development in the U.K. The rules for eligibility vary widely across government agencies, are complex and may be subject to different interpretations.
 Furthermore, some of the grants set pre-defined development or spending objectives, which we may not achieve.
-We cannot guarantee that one or more agencies will not seek repayment of all or a portion of the funds provided, and if this were to occur, we would have to borrow large sums or otherwise raise the necessary funds (assuming we would even be able to do so), in order to make the repayments, which would adversely affect our financial.
+We cannot guarantee that one or more agencies will not seek repayment of all or a portion of the funds provided or make claims that we were ineligible to receive such funds, and if this were to occur, we could have to borrow large sums or refinance with dilutive financing in order to make the repayments, which would adversely affect our financial condition.